Vision & Guiding Principles

 Strategic Goal

-Utah will maintain a statewide transportation mobility index (includes measures of delay, mobility, and transit ridership) no lower than 85.0.
+Improve the Journey: Utah will achieve a statewide mobility index (includes measures of delay, reliability and transit ridership) no lower than 85.

 Key Performance Indicators